nkbjacob/portfolioproject/README.md

 The site was built using the Atom text editor.

 Note: for the 8 to Abolition design project, the button links to an external squarespace page that requires a password.
 The password is 8toabolish.
 Note: rhizomedesignco.com also currently requires a password.
 That password is rhizome.
+As a disclaimer, this personal squarespace website for my business is still a work in progress and is not yet finished.